shrinerb/shrine/README.md

 uploader.upload Shrine.rack_file({ tempfile: tempfile })    # upload from Rack controller
 uploader.upload Rack::Test::UploadedFile.new(...)           # upload from rack-test
 uploader.upload Down.open("https://example.org/file")       # upload from internet
+uploader.upload Shrine::UploadedFile.new(...)               # upload from Shrine storage
 ```

-`Shrine::UploadedFile`, the object returned after upload, is itself an IO-like
-object as well.
-This makes it trivial to re-upload a file from one storage to
-another, and this is used by the [attacher] to copy files from temporary to
-permanent storage.

 ## Uploaded file

-The `Shrine::UploadedFile` object represents the file that was uploaded to the
+The `Shrine::UploadedFile` object represents the file that was uploaded to a
 storage, and it's what's returned from `Shrine#upload` or when retrieving a
-record attachment.
+record [attachment].
 It contains the following information:

 | Key        | Description                                        |
 | :-------   | :----------                                        |